Confirmation and refutation of very luminous galaxies in the early universe: Methods

+The NIRSpec Micro-Shutter Assembly (MSA) \citepsupp[][]{Ferruit2022} was configured to observe 160 faint-object targets.
+MSA ID numbers were assigned to the targets when the spectroscopic observing plan was designed.
+For most observed targets, three-shutter slitlets were employed, enabling a three-point nodding pattern to facilitate background subtraction.
+Exceptionally, CEERS2\_588 was fit into the MSA configuration ``by hand'' using a two-shutter slitlet, and therefore received two thirds of the full exposure time.
+The observations consisted of 3 sequences of 3 nodded integrations, each with 9 to 10 readout groups in NRSIRS2 readout mode, for a total combined exposure time of 18387~s.

-The MSA configurations included a total of 6 NIRCam-selected $z\gtrsim8.5$ galaxy candidates as well as 141 other targets.
-We report results on 9 high-redshift candidates in Table~2 including the primary targets described above.
+The MSA configurations included a total of 7 NIRCam-selected $z\gtrsim8.5$ galaxy candidates as well as 153 other targets.
+We report results for 10 objects in Extended Data Table~\hyperref[table:redshifts]{1} including the primary targets described above.
+Essential parameters for Maisie's Galaxy (MSA ID 1), CEERS2\_588 (MSA ID 10), and CEERS-93316 (MSA ID 0), including results from the present analysis, are summarized in Table~\ref{table:summary}.
+Detailed analysis of CEERS-DSFG-1 (MSA ID 2) will be presented elsewhere.

-The NIRSpec data processing followed the methodology employed for other CEERS NIRSpec prism observations \citep{Fujimoto2023}.
-We make use of the STScI Calibration Pipeline\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/index.html}} version 1.8.5 and the Calibration Reference Data System (CRDS) mapping 1069.
+The NIRSpec data processing followed the methodology employed for other CEERS NIRSpec prism observations \citep{ArrabalHaro2023, Fujimoto2023}.
+We make use of the STScI Calibration Pipeline\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/index.html}} version 1.8.5 and the Calibration Reference Data System (CRDS) mapping 1088.
 We use the \texttt{calwebb\_detector1} pipeline module to subtract the bias and the dark current, correct the 1/$f$ noise, and generate count-rate maps (CRMs) from the uncalibrated images.
-The parameters of the \texttt{jump} step are modified for an improved correction of ``snowball'' events\footnote{\url{https://jwst-docs.stsci.edu/data-artifacts-and-features/snowballs-and-shower-artifacts}} associated with high-energy cosmic rays.
+The parameters of the \texttt{jump} step are modified for an improved correction of ``snowball'' events associated with high-energy cosmic rays.

-The resulting CRMs are then processed with the \texttt{calwebb\_spec2} pipeline module which creates two-dimensional (2D) cutouts of the slitlets, performs the background subtraction making use of the 3-nod pattern, corrects the flat-fields, implements the wavelength and photometric calibrations and resamples the 2D spectra to correct the distortion of the spectral trace.
+The resulting CRMs are then processed with the \texttt{calwebb\_spec2} pipeline module which creates two-dimensional (2D) cutouts of the slitlets, performs the background subtraction making use of the nodding pattern, corrects the flat-fields, implements the wavelength and photometric calibrations and resamples the 2D spectra to correct the distortion of the spectral trace.
 The \texttt{pathloss} step accounts for the slit loss correction at this stage of the reduction process.
-Instead, when required for the analysis, we introduce slit loss corrections based on the morphology of the sources in the NIRCam bands and the location of the slitlet hosting them.